 The Development intern will enhance PiLA’s fundraising capacity by researching grant and other funding opportunities and their requirements and working with staff and other members of the PiLA community to apply for relevant opportunities.
 The intern will work with staff and others to brainstorm and spearhead novel approaches to economic growth and sustainability, assist fellows in managing individual crowdfunding pages, and carry out other tasks as assigned.

-TO APPLY: Please submit a cover letter, resume, and contact information for two references, one preferably professional, to firstname.lastname@example.org.
-In the accompanying email, please detail your availability for the fall semester.
-Applications will be reviewed on a rolling basis, with fall semester positions to begin in September 2018.
-Please direct all inquiries to Sarah Town, Program Officer, at email@example.com or 609-258-9200.
+Please submit a cover letter, résumé, and contact information for two references, one preferably professional, to firstname.lastname@example.org.
+In the accompanying email, please detail your availability for the upcoming semester.
+Applications will be reviewed on a rolling basis.